Table of Contents

 - To confirm that you have uploaded your exam, you can navigate to the upcoming exam request, select the “View File” drop-down menu, and that will show the name of the file, the date you uploaded the file, and an option to delete the file if you have uploaded in error.

-Review a Completed Exam in AIM
+Reviewing a Completed Exam in AIM

 - Log in to the AIM Instructor Portal.